yetulaxman/rstudio-openshift/README.md

 # rstudio-openshift applications (Work in progress)

 Rstudio-openshift applications in this repository facilitate running containerised data analytics tools of Rstudio in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
 This repository extends the openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift) to build customised Rstudio applications.
 The custom images  are built using docker environment and can be tailored depending on your requirements.
-Our effort towards contaienrised Rstudio custom images here currently include:
+Our effort towards containerised Rstudio custom images here currently include:
 - [rstudio for DAKI project](#rstudio-for-DAKI-project)
 - [rstudio for training environment](#rstudio-for-training-environment)

-Once rstudio image is compatible for deploying in openshift environment, you can then deploy in notebooks environment.
-Please follow instructions for [deploying rstudio images onto notebooks environment](#Deployment-of-rstudio-images-onto-notebooks-environment)
+Once rstudio image is compatible for deploying in openshift environment, you can then use it to deploy in notebooks environment.
+One way to check it whethere the custom images are compatible with openshift environment is to deploying the image in Rahti container cloud.
+Please follow instructions for [deploying pre-made rstudio images onto notebooks environment](#Deployment-of-rstudio-images-onto-notebooks-environment)

 # rstudio for DAKI project